vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-08-interfaces.md

-Interface `Callable` defines an abstract property called `answering`, where any class implementing this interface can monitor the state of a call, details about `answer` a call is a mautter of the implementator, but `hang` defines a default implementation to set `answering` to false when hanging a call.
+Interface `Callable` defines an abstract property called `answering`, where any class implementing this interface can monitor the state of a call, details about `answer` a call is a matter of the implementor, but `hang` defines a default implementation to set `answering` to false when hanging a call.